topher-au/Farplane/README.md

 - Garment Grid editor (learn/unlearn)
 - Toggle debug options such as controlling monsters, invincible party, etc.

-### Translating ability names
+### Ability/creature names are in German!
+Help!

 [The ability and creature name lists are based on this data from the German version of the game](http://www.ultimate-cheatz.de/codebase/daten.php?system=ps2&act=spiel&id=915)

-If you like the app and can help translate the creature or command name lists, it's really easy and your help would be greatly appreciated!
+Since there are a large number of ability and creature names, the data used in the app has been copied directly and it is currently only partially translated.
+If you like the app and want to help translate the creature or command name lists, it's really easy and your help would be greatly appreciated!

 You can download the list files here: